 These different learning styles are as special as each child.
 This is why it helps to find out what works best for your child.
 For instance, visual learners look at charts or read text to understand things.
 Kinesthetic learners need to move, touch, or do things to learn better.

 When teaching methods match different learning styles, children can do better in school.
 In the classroom, using more ways to teach helps autistic students learn new things and makes the space welcoming for all.
-Good teaching methods to fit learning styles and children’s needs let every child do well.
-Meeting each child the way that works for them is key to getting the best results.

 The Autism Spectrum and Its Impact on Learning